iamguid/ngx-mf/README.md

 ---

-> If you pass array type to FormType then you get FormArray
+> If you pass array type to FormType then you will get FormArray
 > instead of FormGroup
 >
 > ```typescript